Techtonica/curriculum/code-challenges/Objects.md

     emily: [87, 82, 90],
     addGrade: function (studentName, grade) {

-        /* This condition is used to check if the student name is present in an object or not.
+        /* This condition is used to check if the studentName is present in an object or not.
         If not we will add a new key in an object
         */
         if (studentName in grades) {